Icehotel (Jukkasjärvi): Icebars

 Icehotel AB searched for business partners during the early and mid-1990s, and the founder, Yngve Bergqvist, chose Absolut Vodka as the first sponsor.
-The first Absolut Icebar opened in Icehotel in 1994, and today, the concept is used in three cities: London, Stockholm and Jukkasjärvi.
+The first Absolut Icebar opened in the Icehotel in 1994, and today, the concept is used in three cities: London, Stockholm and Jukkasjärvi.

 Several high-profile events around the Icehotel have since been initiated by Absolut Vodka.
 In 1994, the extension was an advertising shoot for Absolut Vodka to Jukkasjärvi, with photographer Herb Ritts.
 Models Kate Moss, Naomi Campbell, Mark Findlay and Marcus Schenkenberg were photographed surrounded by ice, wearing creations designed by fashion designer Gianni Versace.

 Guests are served vodka in glasses made of ice from the Torne River, often described as a drink "in the rocks".
 Ice glasses at the bars are brought from the production hall in Jukkasjärvi to the Icehotel.
 This is also the case with the interior creations, because every six months they are replaced on-site by staff from the ice production and artists.
 This is done to ensure quality and safety.

-Icebar by Icehotel is a franchise concept for ice bars.
+Icebar by Icehotel became a franchise concept for ice bars.
 The concept was launched in spring 2009, with the opening of the Ice Bar CPH by Icehotel in Copenhagen, Denmark.
 The bar was followed in June of that year by the Ice Bar Tokyo by Icehotel in Tokyo, Japan, and shortly after, the Icebar Oslo by Icehotel in Oslo, Norway.